dmuth/splunk-network-health-check/README.md

 # Splunk Network Health Check

 This app will monitor health of your Internet connection by pinging Google (and a few other hosts) and creating nice graphs.
 It is based on
 <a href="https://hub.docker.com/r/splunk/splunk/">Splunk's official Dockerfile</a>.

+This app uses <a href="https://github.com/dmuth/splunk-lab">Splunk Lab</a>, an open-source app I built to effortlessly run Splunk in a Docker container.

 ## Quickest Installation